-- 76 The Fisheries Act 1996 imposes an obligation to provide for the utilisation of fisheries resources as long as sustainability is ensured.
-The proposed management measures take into account the research survey information showing a biomass increase for the Coromandel scallop fishery. - 77 There is a reasonable level of consensus amongst key stakeholder groups for the TAC to be increased, and in particular, the proposal to increase the amount of ACE from 22 tonnes to 118 tonnes meatweight.
+- The Fisheries Act 1996 imposes an obligation to provide for the utilisation of fisheries resources as long as sustainability is ensured.
+The proposed management options take into account the research survey information showing high biomass levels for the Coromandel scallop fishery compared to the "average" abundance levels during the 1990s. - There is a reasonable level of consensus amongst key stakeholder groups for the TAC to be increased, and in particular, the proposal to increase the amount of ACE from 22 tonnes to 118 tonnes meatweight.
 This would allow additional utilisation and income to commercial fishers who derive part of their livelihood from this fishery.
+Two options are proposed for the non-commercial allowances.
 MFish considers that the proposed measures for the SCA CS fishery are consistent with the purpose and principles of the Fisheries Act 1996 and associated obligations.